-Hemangiopericytoma is a rare, soft tissue tumor and it is even more rare for it to develop within the breast.
+Hemangiopericytoma is a rare, soft tissue tumor and it is even rarer for it to develop within the breast.

 It is a soft tissue tumor that arises in the pericytes surrounding the walls of blood vessels.
 In that sense, this rare tumor is ‘vascular‘ occurring within blood vessels of the breast.